JoeriDamme/amd-buy-dashboard/README.md

 ## Local Storage?
 For now.
 It works the same as the local storage in a browser.
 Maybe if we have enough people I will create a public API where everyone can push the HTML and MAYBE IF IT POSSIBLE use machine learning or smart pigeons to detect patterns.
 But I will do it with my own brains at the moment.

+## WOW THIS IS AMAZING, PLEASE HAVE MY MONEY
+Keep it for yourself lol.
+GPUs are expensive.